-- Pour batter into previously prepared baking dish; spread evenly.
+- Pour the batter into the baking dish; spread evenly.

 - Bake for 25 to 30 minutes, or until a toothpick inserted in the center comes out clean.

-- Spread prepared cream cheese frosting on top.
-Recipe to follow.
+- Spread the prepared cream cheese frosting on top.

 - Cut into bars and serve.

-- Cover leftovers and keep refrigerated for 5 days.
+- Cover leftovers and keep refrigerated for 3 to 4 days.

-- While the pumpkin bars cool, combine cream cheese, butter, and vanilla in a large mixing bowl; using an electric mixer set on medium, beat until light and fluffy.
+- While the pumpkin cake is cooling, combine the cream cheese, butter, and vanilla in a large mixing bowl; using an electric mixer set on medium, beat until light and fluffy.

 - Add powdered sugar, little by little, and beat until incorporated.
-Start with 4 cups, and if consistency is too thin, add more sugar until you’ve reached desired consistency and sweetness.
+Start with 4 cups, and if the consistency is too thin, add more sugar until you’ve reached the desired consistency and sweetness.